 We have borrowed microphones, microphone stands, amplifiers and complete PA systems from Matthew Toad over the years and tried to use the annual Record Store Day as a platform for at least one band on the Song, by Toad label.
 Others have borrowed A Fucking VAN! from him for a tour and many touring bands have been fed and put up for the night in his house, Toad Hall.

 When we had the VoxBox Vinyl show on Edinburgh student radio, we had as our theme song Don’t You Touch My Fucking Honeytone by King Post Kitch.
 It was a single released by Song, by Toad of course.
 (Our show actually restarted in October and we will try to do a SBT Special on freshair.org.uk .
 Tune in Wednesdays 2100-2200)

 10 years and a frightfully impressive legacy encompassing a blog, podcast, band sessions, record label, poster design, gig promotion, mini festivals, recording studio and even recently the best small venue in Edinburgh.
 I am looking forward to the new Toad release and I am pretty sure I voted for Siobhan Wilson as my album of the year for the SAY Award this year.

 Matthew Toad helped bring lots of music to my ears and I just realised that this is reading like an obituary and the label is not yet dead or even asleep.
-It has not yet croaked, ahem, nor joined the Quire invisible nor become an Ex-Label and so on.
+It has not yet croaked, ahem, nor joined the Choir invisible nor become an Ex-Label and so on.